aamishdev/Weather-app/README.md

-# APIcalls
+# Weather-app

+A comprehensive weather application built with Angular is designed to provide real-time weather updates for any location.
+Users can search for cities and receive weather conditions, including temperature, humidity, wind speed, and more.
+The application leverages Axios for efficient API key management and data fetching from a weather API, ensuring accurate and up-to-date information.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.

 ## Development server